170 Career Overall Rank

-Thirty works by Lily Sandover have appeared at public auction since her work first appeared in 1994.
+under 40 works by Lily Sandover have appeared at public auction since her work first appeared in 1994.
 In that first year four works were offered of which only one sold for $1,725.
 Her success rate remained at a low 42% until 2005 when five works were offered and all sold for a total value of $59,247.
-Her results have continued to be mixed since that time leaving her current clearance rate at 43% and total sales at auction $101, 429.
+Her results have continued to be mixed since that time, leaving her current clearance rate at 46% and total sales at auction $105,035.
 While her best result to date is the $21,510 achieved for a 120 x 150 cm work carrying Delmore provenance at Christies in 2005, no less than 6 works have sold for more than $9000.
-Christies and Lawson~Menzies have championed this artist in the secondary market sharing 8 of her 13 successful sales and generating 76% of her auction sales total.
+Christies and Lawson~Menzies have championed this artist in the secondary market.
 Sandover was a relatively prolific artist for a no more than six years and the majority of her works were small and of relatively minor importance.
 Major works are limited, especially paintings on the scale of the one illustrated here.

 This major piece depicting Ayippa (Iepa) Grass was part of a collection of 12 specially commissioned major works by Utopia women artists in 1997 and curated and overseen by Urapunja artists.
-The collection included works by Poly, Kathleen and Angelina Ngal, as well as Gloria, Kathleen and Violet Petyarre and was broken up in 2008.
+The collection included works by Poly, Kathleen and Angelina Ngal, as well as Gloria, Kathleen and Violet Petyarre.
+The collection was broken up in 2008.

 Lily Sandover Kngwarreye was born c 1937 at MacDonald Downs on the Utopia clan lands.
 She began painting during the 1988-9 CAAMA summer workshop following almost a decade making batik.
-The adopted ‘sister’ of Emily Kngwarreye, Lily was her closest friend and constant companion often referring to her when in a humorous mood as ‘granny’.
+The adopted ‘sister’ of Emily Kngwarreye, Lily was her closest friend and constant companion, often referring to Emily when in a humorous mood as ‘granny’.

 The Sandover River, winds its way through the sprawling homelands of the Alyawarr people.
 The surrounding country is characterized by red sands dotted with ghost gums and, in season, with explosions of wildflowers set against piercing blue skies.
 The Alyawarr live in simple outstations adjacent to the river, which for much of the year is a wide sandy strip lined with dry silver grasses and shady trees.